Paying the price: China shoppers, stung by slowdown, take bite out of Apple

 The first iPhones in China in 2009 brought Apple record profit.
 But the launch last year of its most expensive handset ever - priced 9,599 yuan ($1,397) - coincided with economic downturn and a slowing smartphone market, while deteriorating Sino-U.S. trade relations stoked support for local rivals.

 Poor iPhone sales in China prompted Apple on Wednesday to lower its quarterly revenue forecast for the first time in over a decade, hammering its shares and those of its suppliers.
-Chief Executive Tim Cook blamed the trade war and the economy. (tmsnrt.rs/2SATVKo)
+Chief Executive Tim Cook blamed the trade war and the economy.

 “We did not foresee the magnitude of the economic deceleration, particularly in Greater China,” said Cook.